rkeeley/The-Surface/README.md

 - I should host this somewhere
 - change the code to use user logins instead of requiring so many tokens/keys
 - make public on github when enough of this stuff is done
+- Exiting by raising exceptions looks kind of awkward, even when the exception makes sense.
+Maybe exit with a bad return code, but more gracefully?
 - documentation
 - logging
     - Don't know if it would be worth logging all the changes made since it would slow down the script